puniverse/comsat/docs/index.md

 Deploying web actors on top of Netty is as easy as inserting one of two Netty handlers in your pipeline: either `AutoWebActorHandler` or `WebActorHandler`.

-The way individual actors are assigned to individual HTTP exchanges is represented by the `WebActorHandler.Session` interface which provides methods for session validity check, invalidation, locking, arbitrary data attachment and of course a getter returning a session's web actor.
+The way individual actors are assigned to individual HTTP exchanges is represented by the `WebActorHandler.ActorContext` interface which provides methods for session validity check, invalidation, locking, arbitrary data attachment and of course a getter returning a the web actor.

-`WebActorHandler` delegates session lookup (or creation) to a developer-supplied `SessionSelector` based on a channel's `ChannelHandlerContext` and `FullHttpRequest`, so a `SessionSelector` instance is the only required construction argument for it; here's an example server setup using `WebActorHandler` and delegating all exchanges to a single actor (have a look at `comsat-actors-netty` tests for more insight):
+`WebActorHandler` delegates session lookup (or creation) to a developer-supplied `ActorContextProvider` based on a channel's `ChannelHandlerContext` and `FullHttpRequest`, so a `ActorContextProvider` instance is the only required construction argument for it; here's an example server setup using `WebActorHandler` and delegating all exchanges to a single actor (have a look at `comsat-actors-netty` tests for more insight):

 ~~~ java
 final MyWebActor actor = new MyWebActor();